This post contains affiliate links.

 The rules of this game are standard bingo rules.
 Matching can be done “Word – Word” / “Word – Picture” / “Picture – Picture”.
 There are no sentences nor conjugation (only identifying verbs).

-Phrase ItOpens in a new tab.
-(ESL with Purpose)
+Phrase It (ESL with Purpose)

 ★★★★☆